namednil/namednil.github.io/_pages/about.md

 ### News
-- <a href="https://arxiv.org/abs/2305.16954"> Compositional Generalization without Trees using Multiset Tagging and Latent Permutations</a> has been accepted to ACL 2023.
+- Outstanding Paper Award at ACL 2023 for <a href="https://aclanthology.org/2023.acl-long.810/"> Compositional Generalization without Trees using Multiset Tagging and Latent Permutations</a>!
-- <a href="https://arxiv.org/abs/2210.03183"> Compositional Generalisation with Structured Reordering and Fertility Layers</a> has been accepted to EACL 2023.
+- <a href="https://aclanthology.org/2023.eacl-main.159/"> Compositional Generalisation with Structured Reordering and Fertility Layers</a> has been accepted to EACL 2023.